 Read more in our guide to driving in Europe.

 Third Party, Fire and Theft cover insures you against fire or theft damage to your own car if it’s stolen, or any damage you cause to other people and their property.

 Third Party Only cover is the lowest level of protection available.
 You’re covered for any damage you cause to other people and their property but your car isn’t covered for any type of loss or damage.

 Also known as a write-off, a total loss is when the cost to repair a car is too high when compared to the actual cash value of the vehicle.

 You must tell your insurer what you'll be using your car for so that they can assess the risk.
 Admiral has four main types of use:

 If you choose to pay more towards the cost of a claim, this is known as voluntary excess.
 It often results in a lower annual premium.

 Many car insurance comprehensive policies include windscreen cover, but check with your insurer.
 If your car insurance doesn't have specific windscreen cover, you may be liable to pay the full excess in the event of a claim and you could lose your No Claims Bonus.

-Windscreen repair and replacement cover is included in Admiral’s comprehensive policies as standard and can be purchased as an optional extra on other policies.
+Windscreen repair and replacement cover is included in Admiral’s comprehensive policies (excluding Essential tier) as standard and can be purchased as an optional extra on other policies.